DotanVG/wordle-react-flask/README.md

 # wordle-react-flask

+## 🚀 From Python Script to Fullstack Web App

-🐍 Python course task evolved into a fullstack web app!
+🐍 A Python course task evolved into a fullstack web app!

+### 🎮 Game Features
-🟩🟨⬜ Wordle game implemented with modern tech stack:
+🟩🟨⬜ Classic Wordle gameplay implemented as a web application

+### 🛠️ Tech Stack
-⚛️ React frontend for interactive UI
+- ⚛️ **Frontend:** React for a responsive and interactive UI
-🌶️ Flask backend for game logic
+- 🌶️ **Backend:** Flask powering the game logic and API

+### 💡 Project Journey
+Simple script ➡️ Command-line game ➡️ Web application

-🚀 From simple script to web application - a journey in fullstack development!
+A personal adventure in fullstack development!